 The Transportation Division has prepared the County's Transit Development Plan which is a five-phase document that identifies local bus transit needs and recommends services to meet those needs.
 The Division coordinates local bus transit services that are provided, currently, by Annapolis Transit

-and Central Maryland Regional Transit
+and Regional Transit Agency of Central Maryland

 .
 The TDP is the foundation for the County's grant applications to the MT A for capital and operating funding for local bus service.